 - I will examine closely my energy level, and make a plan in order to avoid allowing myself to reach the point of exhaustion, burnout, or depression.

 If even the simple thought of accomplishing some of these goals feels too lofty to even contemplate, we’ve got a solution!
-Partner with Compassionate Nursing Services, one of the top St. Louis home care agencies for specialized, in-home respite care on a routine schedule, allowing yourself necessary time away from meeting the care needs of your family member, while knowing she or he will receive a wide variety of benefits as well, such as increased socialization through the companionship of a skilled, knowledgeable, and thoughtful caregiver.
+Partner with Compassionate Nursing Services.
+We provide in-home respite care on a routine schedule, allowing yourself necessary time away from meeting the care needs of your family member, while knowing she or he will receive a wide variety of benefits as well, such as increased socialization through the companionship of a skilled, knowledgeable, and thoughtful caregiver.

 Starting with a free of charge in-home consultation, we will listen to the unique requirements and challenges of your senior loved one, and create a personalized plan of care to fulfill those needs, through an assortment of services such as:

 - Assistance with personal hygiene, dressing, ambulation and transfers

 - Running errands, such as buying groceries and picking up prescriptions

 - Accompanied transportation to medical appointments and pleasant outings